László Tábori: 1956 Melbourne Olympics

 The 1956 Melbourne Olympics occurred at a psychologically unfortunate time for team Hungary, as the Hungarian Revolution of 1956 had just been bloodily crushed by the Soviet military.
 (This was all the worse as Honvéd Budapest was at that time the sports club of the Hungarian army.)
 The effects of this were obvious.
 Iharos missed out on the Olympics entirely, ostensibly due to a minor ankle injury but quite probably because of the revolution, and Rózsavölgyi shockingly went out in the 1500 m heats.
 Tábori did much better by comparison; expected to medal, he still finished a very respectable 4th in the 1500 metres and 6th in the 5000 metres.
 At the close of the Melbourne Games, Tábori decided to defect to the West with his coach, Mihály Iglói.
 He soon left for the United States and settled in California, where he remained for the rest of his life.

+Post Olympics

+Tabori won the British AAA Championships title in the 1 mile event at the 1960 AAA Championships.